KeelanAnderson/PP2-rockPaperScissorsLizardSpock/README.md

 - The icons used in the rules and game pages were taken from https://fontawesome.com/.
 - The fonts I used were imported from https://fonts.google.com/.
 - The image used to show my website is fuly responsive is taken from https://ui.dev/amiresponsive?.
-- I used https://www.w3schools.com/ and https://stackoverflow.com/ alot throughout my project to help me when I was stuck with how to write my code.
+- I used https://www.w3schools.com/ and https://stackoverflow.com/ a lot throughout my project to help me when I was stuck with how to write my code. examples -https://www.w3schools.com/howto/howto_js_redirect_webpage.asp. this helped me learn how to redirct to other webpages with javascript.

+https://stackoverflow.com/ was fundamental in helping my to build a data structure and the getResult function in my project.

+- I got help from this youtube video when starting my project and was very helpful and i took a lot of inspiration from this in my project starting out but later created better ways to run my functions myself.
+The arrow function is used in my project is from the tutorial. https://www.youtube.com/watch?v=RwFeg0cEZvQ&t=1054s

 - the content on the rules page was taken from https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock